Nil Points for Innocence

 On Iraq, I believe that the prevailing mood of the British people is sound.
 They do not doubt that Saddam is a brutal dictator, but they are not persuaded that he is a clear and present danger to Britain.

 I don’t know much about Robin Cook.
 I know that last night’s address was remarkable.
 He was eloquent and appeared to speak with a sincerity and conviction you do not see often in the modern politician.
-His argument (regardless of your stance) was delivered with a calm clarity that is, also, unusual.
+His argument (regardless of your stance) was delivered with a calm clarity that is also unusual.
 I admired the fact that he spoke to the House of Commons before the press and seemed, genuinely, to respect the workings of the British democracy.
 Isn’t it a shame more politicians don’t do that?

 Now, some have suggested throughout the day that he was positioning himself for a role if all goes wrong for Tony Blair.
-But doesn’t taking a stance and having the integrity to declare when you believe something is right or wrong mean that you are positioning yourself.
+But doesn’t taking a stance and having the integrity to declare when you believe something is right or wrong mean that you are positioning yourself?
 You can’t do anything about that.
-If he is proved to have been right then it’s only proper that people turn to him in the months to come.
-If he is wrong at least he has his integrity intact.
-If more of our elected representatives cared more for the policies than public opinion or their image and more spoke with the passion that Robin Cook did, I think British politics would be a better place.
+If he is proved to have been right, then it’s only proper that people turn to him in the months to come.
+If he is wrong, at least he has his integrity intact.
+If more of our elected representatives cared more for the policies than public opinion or their image and spoke with the passion that Robin Cook did, I think British politics would be a better place.

 Perhaps Claire Short should take another night to think about it.